 The education center also boasts the city's first observation bee hive.
 Built by Canadian County 4-H Club members, with assistance of the Central Oklahoma Bee Keepers Association, the hive boasts over 8,000 active bees.
-The bees have open access to and from the park grounds, where they can gather pollen to take back to the hive to produce honey.
+The bees have open access to and from the park grounds, where they can gather pollen and nectar to take back to the hive to produce honey.

 FOR TEACHERS AND GROUP LEADERS:

 If you are bringing a student group to the park, please download our Teachers Resource Guide, with pertinent information on group tour scheduling and instruction.

 Martin Park offers a variety of nature education programs throughout the year.
 Topics include anything from animal habitats and behavior, to more practical themes such as "best hiking practices," and "edible plants."
 Most programs are FREE to the public and open to all ages.

 See our PROGRAMS PAGE for a list of our monthly programs and events.